 Kafue wildlife safari

 The park is regarded as one of the best places in Africa to find leopards.
 In certain areas and at certain times of the year; these secretive and elusive predators are frequently seen.
-Especially on night drives (which are allowed in the Kafue).
+Especially on night drives.
 And even from afternoon boat cruises along the Kafue River in the hotter months; when leopard come down to drink.

 A rarity for Zambia is the cheetah.
 They are only found in the west of Zambia.
 With Liuwa Plain and the Kafue holding the last viable populations of this rare and charismatic predator.
 In the Kafue; cheetahs thrive on the plains.
 In actual fact; they do very well in mixed woodland and riverine areas too.
-Where they can be found preying on puku and impala.
+Where they prey on puku and impala.
 Amongst others.

-The African wild dog is a highly sought after species for wildlife tourists.
-These exceptionally rare and elusive predators are not easy to find.
+The African wild dog is an exceptionally rare and elusive predator that are not easy to find.
 However; the Kafue has what some might say the largest population of this species.
 Compared to any other national park in Africa.
 Packs are on both sides of the Kafue River and in almost all habitat types.
 From dense woodland to riverine and dambo areas.

 Busanga is mostly known through international wildlife documentaries for its predator sightings, notably lion.
-The guides at the few safari camps situated on the plains; offer great insight into the Busanga lion prides you’ve seen on TV and the dynamics of this fascinating population.
+The guides at the few safari camps on the plains offer great insight into the Busanga lion prides you’ve seen on TV.
+And the dynamics of this fascinating population.

 Kafue birding